History of Qatar: Ottoman control (1871–1913)

 Charles Grant, the assistant political resident, falsely reported that the Ottomans sent a contingent of 100 troops from Qatif to Zubarah under the command of Hossein Effendi in August 1873.
 The sheikh of Bahrain reacted negatively to this because the Na'im tribe, which resided in Zubarah, had signed a treaty agreeing to be his subjects.
 Upon being confronted by the sheikh, Grant referred him to political resident Edward Ross.
 Ross informed the sheikh that he believed he had no right to protect tribes residing in Qatar.
 In September, the sheikh reiterated his sovereignty over the town and tribe.
 Grant replied by arguing that there was no special mention of the Na'im or Zubarah in any treaties signed with Bahrain.
 A British government official concurred with his views, stating that the sheikh of Bahrain "should, as far as practicable abstain from interfering in complications on the mainland."

 Another chance arose for the Al Khalifa to renew their claim on Zubarah in 1874 after an opposition leader named Nasir bin Mubarak moved to Qatar.
 They believed that Mubarak, with the assistance of Jassim bin Mohammed, would target the Na'im living in Zubarah as a prelude to an invasion.
 As a result, a contingent of Bahraini reinforcements was sent to Zubarah, to the disapproval of the British, who suggested that the sheikh was involving himself in complications.
 Edward Ross made it apparent that a government council decision advised the sheikh that he should not interfere in the affairs of Qatar.
 The Al Khalifa remained in consistent contact with the Na'im, drafting 100 members of the tribe in their army and offering financial assistance.
 Jassim bin Mohammed expelled some members of the tribe after they attacked ships near Al Bidda in 1878.

 Despite the opposition of many prominent Qatari tribes, Jassim bin Mohammed continued to show support for the Ottomans.
 However, there were no signs of improvement in the partnership between the two parties, and relations further deteriorated when the Ottomans refused to aid Jassim in his expedition of Abu Dhabi-occupied Khor Al Adaid in 1882.
-In addition, the Ottomans supported the Ottoman subject Mohammed bin Abdul Wahab, who attempted to supplant Jassim bin Mohammed in 1888.
+In addition, the Ottomans supported the Ottoman subject Muhammad bin Abdul Wahhab Al Faihani, who was the sheikh of the semi-autonomous settlement of Al Ghariyah and who attempted to supplant Jassim bin Mohammed in 1888.